 - There are several free apps that you can download to keep track of the wait times for rides.
 If you stay at a Disney Hotel you can get into the park an hour early.
 That hour goes crazy fast (and note there are big lines at the hotel too so don’t leave your room at the last second or you might miss part of your hour.)

 - You for sure want a plan for that hour to maximize it with the best rides- just note that not everything will be open.
 We were really disappointed to figure that out on our trip.
-For our early hour we jumped in line to meet the Princesses at Disneyland and at Calfornia Adventure it was awesome to get in quickly to a lot of rides- California Adventure always seems way busier to me.
+The most popular rides on the Disneyland side were closed during Magic Hour!
+For our early hour we jumped in line to meet the Princesses at Disneyland and at California Adventure it was awesome to get in quickly to a lot of rides- California Adventure always seems way busier to me.

 - One last little tip to avoid the lines is to use the single rider option.
 That lane is much faster to get on rides and if you have older children you will probably be on the same ride just not sitting together.
 If you have little children this doesn’t work because you want to be seated next to each other.